Hirlam/obsmon/README.md

   documentation](http://docs.rstudio.com/shiny-server/#logging-and-analytics).
   Valid values are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL`, with `TRACE` giving the greatest amount of details.
+- `maxExtraParallelProcs` specifies the max number of extra parallel tasks that obsmon may execute in an asynchronous manner at any time.
+You can also control this by setting the environment variable "OBSMON_MAX_N_EXTRA_PROCESSES", but the valued set via config file takes precedence.
+Asynchronous/parallel tasks are used, e.g., to be able to load/cache experiments without blocking the GUI.
+This parameter may be set to any number greater or equal to zero.
+If it has an invalid value or is not set, then the max number of allowed tasks will be unlimited.
+These extra tasks are short-lived and are not typically computationally intensive, so we advise you not to set this option unless you have good reasons to do so.

 ### Experiments
 Experiments are configured by adding one `[[experiments]]` section per